The Voices of Morebath: Background

 Trychay maintained meticulous parish accounts during his vicarage at Morebath.
 These records have been utilized by scholars researching 16th-century England since a version of them was first published in J. Erskine Binney's 1904 The Accounts of the Wardens of the Parish of Morebath, Devon, 1520–1573.
 Binney was an antiquarian who, like Trychay, had been vicar of St George's Church in Morebath.
 The 1904 edition was edited on behalf of a local record society.
 While Binney had sorted the original manuscript records, they were later dropped and then randomly rebound at Exeter Library.
 Trychay's accounts are among the few surviving 16th-century accounts of Morebath's parish, as many of its archived records were destroyed in bombing raids on Exeter during the Second World War.
-Eamon Duffy, an Irish Catholic historian of British Christianity, would utilize both Binney's edition and the original manuscript in compiling The Voices of Morebath.
+Eamon Duffy, an Irish Catholic historian of British Christianity, utilized both Binney's edition and the original manuscript in compiling The Voices of Morebath.

 Scholarship published before The Voices of Morebath had been split on the popularity of the Reformation among the Tudor English population.
 The historian A. G. Dickens argued that Protestantism was quickly and voluntarily accepted across England in his 1964 The English Reformation.
 Initially well received by reviewers, Dickens's thesis saw revisionist challenges by other scholars.
 The Catholic historian Jack Scarisbrick, in his 1984 The Reformation and the English People, held that the 16th-century English were generally unwilling to surrender their Catholicism.
 Using Dickens's approach of examining local records, Margaret Bowker's 1981 The Henrician Reformation and Susan Brigden's 1989 London and the Reformation contradicted Dickens and held that Protestantism made inroads slowly among the English.

-Duffy had first encountered Trychay's records during his research for the 1992 book, The Stripping of the Altars.
+Trychay's records were first encountered by Duffy during research for his 1992 book The Stripping of the Altars.
 (Note: In 2017, Duffy recalled that he had discovered Morebath's parish during his 1990s countryside trips after he passed his driving test.)
 Called "magisterial" by the historians of the Tudor period Robert M. Kingdon and Robert Tittler, this work described the religious practices that permeated all elements of pre-Reformation English society.
 Duffy's scholarship contended that the Reformation was "a violent disruption, not the natural fulfilment, of most of what was vigorous in late medieval piety and religious practice".
 The Stripping of the Altars and its conclusions proved popular, despite criticisms that Duffy has neglected addressing negative cultural components of the medieval church and that Duffy was unconvincing in saying that Catholic England had been killed by what the English historian Patrick Collinson called a "royal deus ex machina".
 When The Voices of Morebath was published in 2001, Duffy was the president of Magdalene College at the University of Cambridge.